Don Norman, Owner

 Don is a board member of the Puget Sound Bird Observatory, a member of the Washington Native Plant Society, and has used permaculture methods to create a productive and wildlife friendly backyard.
 His yard is a designated Backyard Wildlife Sanctuary as established by the WDFW and the National Wildlife Federation.
 It was been featured in Audubon Magazine 3/2002 pg.64-Going the Extra Yard (pg.70, see “Wooing the Wildlife”).

 Sandy is the inventory guru, having set up and run inventory systems in her retail past.
 She is also helping with Word Press and Mail Chimp, and while new to the Northwest, is learning the plants and is has done designs for events.
+If she’s not around she is riding her horse!

 Angel, Saydie and Charlie